 The new provisions in the Policing and Crime Act 2017 introduced the potential to extend the benefits of the Police and Crime Commissioner (PCC) model of governance to the fire service when it would be in the interests of economy, efficiency and effectiveness, or public safety to do so.
 Police & Crime Commissioner's (PCC) nationally have a statutory obligation, under the Act, to explore governance options

 In 2017 the Sussex PCC commissioned an independent report to evaluate the options for governance of the local fire and rescue services.
-Following the report's recommendations a statement outlining the PCC’s intentions around local governance of the fire and rescue services can be found here.
+Following the report's recommendations a statement outlining the PCC’s intentions around local governance of the fire and rescue services can be found on the Sussex Police website.

 I wrote to the Police & Crime Commissioner, why has she not replied herself?

 The PCC receives a large volume of correspondence and it is common practice for her to assign a member of staff to respond on her behalf.
 This is usually what happens in large, public organisations.

 Please be assured that the PCC is provided with a regular overview of the correspondence received.

 Why does it take 20 working days for me to receive a response?

 We receive a large amount of correspondence every day and this is a maximum period within which you should expect to receive a response, to allow us time to consider and deal with the matter you have contacted us about.

 What should I do if I have not received a response?